Jandini/Jandini/README.md

 I modified software which helped me to learn touch typing.
 The software was called "Maszynistka" which translates to "Typist".
 Maszynistka was free to use with the caveat that unregistered version has a splash screen.
 You needed about 15 minutes of your time before you could using it; including the fact you had to press a key on you keyboard multiple times during the splash screen.

 I used Turbo Debugger to figure out how to skip the splash screen.
-It was fun repeating it after so many years to get a gif here.
-It took only 2 minutes but then it took much longer.
+This is how I did it...

 ![TD_MASZ](https://user-images.githubusercontent.com/19593367/202817851-761425ca-0336-4240-a197-2a9984db452f.gif)

-It is a simple [NOP slide](https://en.wikipedia.org/wiki/NOP_slide) over the splash screen call.
+I let the program to execute until I found the splash screen call.
+I applied simple [NOP slide](https://en.wikipedia.org/wiki/NOP_slide) over the splash screen call (3 bytes only).

 The challenge was that the code of the program was encoded.
-You cannot make permanent change to MASZ.EXE binaries so you can run it directly.
-I wrote my own "debugger"...
+I could not make permanent change to MASZ.EXE binaries.

-The code repeats my steps I have done maunally in Turbo Debugger:
-- Load MASZ.EXE into memory without executing it.
-- Set a few break points and jump over these far returns until the code decoded.
-- Find the address where the call to splash screen ends up in the decoded code in memory.
-- Apply [NOP slide](https://en.wikipedia.org/wiki/NOP_slide) over the call to the splash screen.
-- Continue execution of modified code.
+I wrote my own debugger.
+The assembler code in [CRACK.ASM](https://github.com/Jandini/8086/blob/main/CRACK/CRACK.ASM) repeats steps required to bypass the splash screen.
+Instead running MASZ.EXE the program can be executed via CRACK.COM which skips the splash screen.

 Program "Maszynistka" with the splash screen...

 ![MASZ-SPLASH](https://user-images.githubusercontent.com/19593367/202403492-828171a2-2e4c-411d-8bbb-70e77b00bed5.gif)

-... and the same program without splash screen after running it with [CRACK.COM](https://github.com/Jandini/8086/blob/main/CRACK/CRACK.ASM)
+... and without the splash screen after running it with [CRACK.COM](https://github.com/Jandini/8086/blob/main/CRACK/CRACK.ASM)

 ![MASZ-CRACK](https://user-images.githubusercontent.com/19593367/202403750-d7bf8743-2d03-4e1d-a2c0-8b5eba3237f0.gif)